• title card: white all caps text reading ‘THE REMOVAL MEN’ superimposed on a shot of Dragna walking through the nightclub

 ABV2 Melbourne18/06/19647.30pm

 This episode was broadcast in Italy on 26th August 1965 (9pm, RAI 1) under the title of “Una donna in mare”.
-Originally schedules for the previous week, 19th August 1965, it had been pre-empted by a nationally simulcasted repeat of Carlo Goldoni’s “Burbero benefico” which had previously been shown in some regions on RAI 2.
+Originally scheduled for the previous week, 19th August 1965, it had been pre-empted by a nationally simulcasted repeat of Carlo Goldoni’s “Burbero benefico” which had previously been shown in some regions on RAI 2.
 Accordingly, it filled the slot originally allocated to The Undertakers.
 It was one of a limited run of ten episodes from series 2 and 3 that were broadcast on RAI intermittently throughout 1965 and 1966 under the title “Agente speciale”.

 TV Times listing